1

 complex expanding universe |

-An evolving universe based on the concept of
+An evolving universe based on the speculative concept of

 hot inflation.
 (In the original model the bubbles were way